 – Supplies related to healthcare

-There are 5 plans that are the best supplemental insurance in Connecticut, and they are Plan F, Plan G, Plan N, High Deductible Plan F, and High Deductible Plan G.
+Five plans are the best supplemental insurance in Connecticut: Plan F, Plan G, Plan N, High Deductible Plan F, and High Deductible Plan G.

 Medicare Supplement Plan G

 – Medicare Plan G is the Medigap Plan in Connecticut to have

 – Most comprehensive coverage for a beneficiary who starts after the effective date of 1/1/20

 – This plan is even good for beneficiaries with pre-existing conditions.

 – When compared to Plan F, Plan G is more affordable